- Monetary Policy due to Choice of Static Emission Scheme

-During the development of the Grin project, the developers have received criticisms from the community on a number of the design and implementation decisions that they have made.
-This report will have a look at some of these criticisms and determine if there are some truth to these concerns or if the concerns are unwarranted or invalid.
-Some suggestions will be made on how these problems could be improved or addressed.
+During the development of the Grin project, the developers have been criticized by the community regarding a number of their design and implementation decisions.
+This report will look at some of this criticism and determine if there is any truth to these concerns, or if they are unwarranted or invalid.
+Some suggestions will be made as to how these problems could be mitigated or addressed.

-This report will also investigate their selected emission scheme, PoW algorithm, selection of key-store library and their choice of cryptographic curve used for signatures.
-Each of these topics will be discussed in detail, starting with their selected emission scheme.
+This report will also investigate Grin's selected emission scheme, PoW algorithm, choice of cryptographic curve used for signatures, and selection of key-store library.
+Each of these topics will be discussed in detail.

 Bitcoin has a limited and finite supply of coins.
 It makes use of 10‑minute block times, where the initial reward for solving the first block was 50 BTC.
-This reward is reduced every 4 years, by halving it, until a maximum of 21 million coins are in circulation .
-During this process, the transaction fees and newly minted coins are paid to miners and is used as an incentive for miners to maintain the blockchain.
+This reward is reduced every four years, by halving it, until a maximum of 21 million coins are in circulation .
+During this process, the transaction fees and newly minted coins are paid to miners and used as an incentive for miners to maintain the blockchain.
 Once all 21 million Bitcoins are released, only transaction fees will be paid to miners.
-Many fear that paying miners only transaction fees in the future will not be sufficient to maintain a large network of miners and it will result in the centralisation of the network, as only large mining farms will be able to perform the mining task in a profitable manner.
-Others believe that in time mining fees will increase and hardware costs for miners will decrease making the act of mining and maintaining the bitcoin blockchain remain lucrative and profitable .
+Many fear that paying miners only transaction fees in the future will not be sufficient to maintain a large network of miners.
+This would result in the centralization of the network, as only large mining farms would be able to perform the mining task in a profitable manner.
+Others believe that in time, mining fees will increase and hardware costs for miners will decrease, making the act of mining lucrative and profitable, and maintaining the bitcoin blockchain .

-Grin has decided on a different approach, where their number of coins will not be capped at a fixed supply.
+Grin has decided on a different approach, where its number of coins will not be capped at a fixed supply.
 It will make use of a static emission rate, where a constant 60 Grin is released as a reward for solving every block.
-Their algorithm makes use of a block goal of 60 seconds.
-This will result in roughly 1 coin being created every second for as long as the blockchain is being maintained .
+This algorithm makes use of a block goal of 60 seconds.
+This will result in approximately one coin being created every second for as long as the blockchain is being maintained .

-Their primary motivations for selecting a static emission rate are:
+Grin's primary motivation for selecting a static emission rate is:

-- there will be no upper limit on the amount of coins that can be created,
+- there will be no upper limit on the number of coins that can be created;

-- it will mitigate the effect of orphaned and lost coins,
+- it will mitigate the effect of orphaned and lost coins; and

 - it will encourage spending rather than holding of coins.